UM-ARM-Lab/Plant-Selector/README.md

 # Plant Selector
 This package is meant for creating goal gripper poses for Val in the garden.

+This package was made by Miguel Munoz and Christian Foreman.
+Miguel worked mainly with the weed/branch fitting, and Christian worked with created the rviz plugins and connecting with code with Val.
+Email cjforema@umich.edu for any questions.

 ## Requirements
 Below are requirements for this code to work.
-In Short, make sure that your ZED camera works in nueral mode, and you have the basic ARMLAB packages for controlling the robots.
+In Short, make sure that your ZED camera works in neural mode, and you have the basic ARMLAB packages for controlling the robots.
 If you are not using a robot, ZED should be all you need.

 ### ZED SDK